Anatolian Shepherd Temperament: What's Good About 'Em, What's Bad About 'Em

 The rugged Anatolian Shepherd is not inclined to play fetch or Frisbee, nor should you expect animated responsiveness.

 Developed strictly for utilitarian purposes, as a guardian of livestock, the Anatolian Shepherd is typically serious and dignified, calm and quiet – unless challenged by an intruder (animal or human).

-Livestock guardians bond with flock animals and their own family with fierce possessiveness.
+Livestock guardians bond with flock animals (such as sheep) with fierce possessiveness.
 They make their own decisions about who is a friend and who is a foe, what is a threat and what is not, and they react to every situation as they see fit.

-Potential owners who cannot understand and control these powerful instincts should look for another breed.
+Potential owners who don't have the experience to control these powerful instincts should look for another breed.
 Anatolian Shepherds are not casual pets.
 They are dominant, self-reliant dogs who will try to manage everyone and everything unless you are an assertive leader who knows how to instill respect.

 This breed requires a formal introduction to strangers before being touched by them, and he will remain vigilant every moment they are on his territory.

-He is patient with his own children and with submissive family pets, but he should not be expected to welcome those outside the family.
+He is patient with his own children and with submissive family pets.
+But he should not be expected to welcome those from outside his family.

 Despite his bulk, the Anatolian Shepherd Dog is remarkably agile and reactive.
-He needs a spacious yard with a six-foot-high fence.
+He needs a spacious yard with a six-foot-high fence that is extremely secure.

 If you want a dog who...

-- Is very large and rugged, yet agile and athletic
+- Is large and rugged, yet agile and athletic

 - Will protect your horses, llamas, sheep, goats, and chickens